 In this tutorial, you will learn how to enable HTTP2 within Umbraco CMS.
 Over the last year or so, HTTP2 has become a more widely adopted feature, yet many web developers still seem to be a little unsure about why they should try to use it.
 To help remove this doubt, I'm going to talk about what HTTP2 is, why you should be using it and how to implement it with your Umbraco website.

-What Is HTTP/2?
+What Is HTTP2?

-- allow concurrent requests across a single TCP connection, known as multiplexing;
+- Allow concurrent requests across a single TCP connection, known as multiplexing

-- allow browsers to prioritize assets so that resources vital to the display of a page could be sent by the server first;
+- Allow browsers to prioritize assets so that resources vital to the display of a page could be sent by the server first

-- compress and reduce HTTP headers;
+- Compress and reduce HTTP headers

-- implement server push, whereby a server can push vital resources to the browser before being asked for them.
+- Implement server push, whereby a server can push vital resources to the browser before being asked for them.

 How can I test it my current website uses HTTP2

-Checking if your current website uses HTTP/2 is quick and painless.
+Checking if your current website uses HTTP2 is quick and painless.
 There's an online checker you can use here, simply visit the page, enter your website's Url and check.

-How To Install HTTPS/2
+How To Install HTTPS2

+Here's the good news/bad news part.
+In order to use HTTP2 on ASP.NET powered websites, your servers will need to run IIS 10.
+IIS 10 only comes with Windows 10 or Windows Server 2016 and as of writing IIS 10 (or HTTP2 support) has not been made available for older operating systems.
 If you are building a new site, I would highly recommend you run the latest version of Windows just for this benefit.
 If your servers are running older versions then you will have to make the business decision if the cost of upgrading all your servers is worth it.
-The only other thing you need except for IIS10 is an HTTPS certificate, as IIS10 will only use an HTTP2 connection under HTTPS.
+The only other thing you need for HTTP2 support is an HTTPS certificate, as IIS10 will create HTTP2 connections when using HTTPS.